-Canon 6D versus Canon M5
+Canon 6D vs M5

 The Canon EOS 6D and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in September 2012 and September 2016.
 The 6D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D) and an APS-C (M5) sensor.
-The 6D has a resolution of 20 megapixel, whereas the M5 provides 24 MP.
+The 6D has a resolution of 20 megapixels, whereas the M5 provides 24 MP.

-Body comparison: Canon 6D vs Canon M5
+Body comparison: Canon 6D vs M5

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is considerably smaller (36 percent) than the Canon 6D.
 Moreover, the M5 is substantially lighter (45 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the M5 does not feature any corresponding weather-sealing.